An Encyclopedia of Radical Helping: Call for Writing and/or Images

 social constructionism (Stanley Witkin)

-social practice (in art) (Carol Stakenas and Mark Menjivar)
+social practice (Carol Stakenas and Mark Menjivar)

 social therapeutics (Janet Wootten)